fluxcd/source-controller/docs/spec/v1beta2/buckets.md

 the same time, for example due to a newly introduced configuration issue in the Bucket spec.

+### Ignore Checksum

+The source-controller calculates the SHA256 checksum of the last Bucket's [`.spec.ignore` field](#ignore) and record it in the `.status.ignoreChecksum` field.
+This field is used to detect `.spec.ignore` updates to allow artifact changes.

 ### Observed Generation

 The source-controller reports an